 I have done school screenings and worked with pediatricians across eleven states.
 While many children may have 20/20 eyesight, what is often overlooked is the additional skills such as quickly moving eyes across a page, focusing at near, moving eyes quickly from near books to far smart boards, and integrating images.
 Distance testing is often the only test done and near testing is not done regularly.

 There has been a 64% increase of people using antidepressants between 1999 and 2014 according to the American Psychological Association.
 The 2016 National Survey of Children’s Health reported 2 out of 3 children were taking medication for ADHD.
 Focusing skills can be disrupted anytime of year when a child is started on depressants, anxiety medication, and even ADHD medication.

 I’m not going to cite the economic costs to a community when vision disorders go untreated like so many other blogs do.
 The loss of one life behind bars, in a detention or behavior center, or worse to suicide is far greater.
 The life long struggle for income and work for an individual is far greater.

 As a child that has experienced vision problems, and more importantly as a doctor who has watched children struggle to keep up with their classmates, hide under desks, and battle suicidal thoughts because they are struggling with vision problems; I know the obstacles uncorrected vision can create.

 I also know firsthand, that for many, treatment can be the difference between good decisions and bad decisions.
+Can you see clearly now?
 If you would like to be a part of the solution for “at-risk” children contact Beyond Vision LNK.
 We would be happy to share our Kottas program with you and discuss how we can work together to help others see the good life.

 Dr. Carla Ericksen